People and Programs

 Temple Grandin is world-famous for using insights gained from her autism to lead dramatic improvements in the livestock industry.
 A professor at Colorado State for more than 20 years, Grandin is a celebrated speaker who lectures internationally on autism and livestock handling..

 To mark National Autism Awareness Month in April, CSU and Rocky Mountain PBS have teamed up to produce and air a documentary about the influence of Temple Grandin, CSU's world-famous animal scientist who has overcome struggles with autism to revolutionize farm-animal welfare.
-Temple Grandin: The World Needs All Kinds of Minds will be televised on Rocky Mountain PBS channels at 1:30 p.m.
-Sunday, April 15.
+Temple Grandin: The World Needs All Kinds of Minds aired on Rocky Mountain PBS channels in 2012.

 Grandin wass the sponsor and headline speaker for TEDxCSU: Growing Greener Generations on April 23.
 Grandin spoke at TED 2010 and her talk has been viewed online more than three million times.